What Happens When You Do Not Pay Your Debts Intentionally. Many people I speak to have ignored their debts before they have resolved to contact us.

 A creditor cannot insist on you dealing with them by phone and you will not get into any trouble if you refuse.

-When you prefer not to take phone calls from your creditors, it is even more important that you read your letters and emails as soon as you get them.
+When you prefer not to take phone calls from your creditors, it becomes even more important that you read your letters and emails as soon as you get them.

 Can a debtor be forced to repay debts?